 Overview

-Nick Dawes, born in 1969 in Johannesburg, South Africa, is a British abstract painter based in London whose practice has been built over more than three decades around a single, rigorously pursued question: what painting can do when the brush is removed entirely.
-Working exclusively by pouring thin layers of paint onto untreated canvas, Dawes builds luminous, translucent surfaces in which color functions not as decoration but as structure.
-His starting point is language, specifically words and visual codes drawn from the Highway Code and everyday signage, which he abstracts through a process of pouring until the source dissolves into fluid, layered form.
-The resulting works enter into a quiet but precise dialogue with the postwar abstract tradition, carrying forward the inquiries of Ed Clark, Mark Rothko, and Sam Gilliam into color, space, and materiality without citing them directly.
-Works such as Beam (2025), Bridge (2024), and Track(2023) demonstrate the sustained formal clarity of his current practice.
-Nick Dawes is represented by KORNFELD Galerie Berlin, which presented his solo exhibition Trace Elements in 2026, curated by Charles Moore.
+Nick Dawes (born 1969 in Johannesburg, South Africa) is a British abstract painter based in London whose practice has evolved over more than three decades around a single, rigorously pursued question: what painting can do when the brush is removed entirely.
+Working exclusively by pouring thin layers of paint onto untreated canvas, he creates luminous, translucent surfaces in which colour functions not as decoration but as structure.
+Dawes is represented by KORNFELD Galerie Berlin, which presented his solo exhibition Trace Elements in 2026, curated by Charles Moore.

 Works